OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaToonMaterial.md

         default: False

-        <p class=jekyll-theme-minimal scene-class-attr-comment">WARNING: Experimental and must be used with max_depth: 0 and only for non-photoreal looks.
+        <p class="jekyll-theme-minimal scene-class-attr-comment">WARNING: Experimental and must be used with max_depth: 0 and only for non-photoreal looks.
 Prevents culling of lights so surfaces can be lit purely with respect to the shading normal irrespective of geometry</p>

     <h3>specular</h3>